Alexander Technique For Martial Arts:

 Are you a student of martial arts?
 Are you interested in learning how the Alexander Technique can help you in your training?

-All martial arts offer countless discoveries about our psycho-physical potential.
-On a basic level, the Alexander Technique helps you improve balance, flexibility and an acute awareness and appreciation of your individual movement style.
+All good Martial Arts training offers countless discoveries about our psycho-physical potential.
+Uniquely suited to be added to your studies, Alexander's teachings support the development of your balance, natural flexibility and an acute awareness and appreciation of your individual movement style.

-It helps you understand how to integrate and coordinate your movements, making them more centered, poised, lighter and freer.
-It can optimize your flexibility, endurance and muscle tone.
+The technique supports you in understanding and implementing how to integrate and coordinate your movements, making them more centered, poised, lighter and freer.
+It will optimize your chi flow, endurance and muscle tone.

 Through a series of private lessons, you can learn how to be in and move your body for maximum energy.
 You will learn how to distribute your body weight in a more efficient way in order to avoid undue stress on bones, tissues and internal organs.